Spico197/keras-cnn-relation-classificaiton/README.md

 ## Network Structure

-Different from (Zeng et al. 2014) edition, I use a extern pre-trained word vector (with a dimension of 300) from Wikipedia instead of their Google News' vector (50 dims).
+Different from (Zeng et al. 2014) edition, I use a extern pre-trained word vector (with a dimension of 300) from Wikipedia (or you can use GloVe vectors for convinience) instead of their Google News' vector (50 dims).
 Moreover, I do not add the WordNet features into the model.
 Besides, the optimizer is `Adam` instead of `SGD`.

 ![CNN Structure](CNN_Relation_Classification.png)